jekyll/jekyll/site/_docs/templates.md

 ### Link

-If you would like to include a link to a collection's document, a post, a page or a file the `link` tag will generate the correct permalink URL for the path you specify.
+If you want to include a link to a collection's document, a post, a page or a file the `link` tag will generate the correct permalink URL for the path you specify.

 You must include the file extension when using the `link` tag.